-The SAP integrates Vision Zero principles and the Safe System Approach (SSA).
-Vision Zero is a previously adopted national strategy aimed at eliminating serious injuries and fatalities on United States roadways.
-Vision Zero recognizes that people will make mistakes, and the transportation system and policies should be designed to ensure those mistakes do not lead to serious injuries or fatalities.
-Vision Zero is a multi-disciplinary approach that brings together not only engineers and planners, but also policymakers and other public stakeholders.

-Although Vision Zero and SSA share common fundamental principles, the SSA delves into a sense of shared responsibility, redundancy in the system, and a proactive approach.
+The only acceptable number of deaths on our roadways is zero.
+This SAP follows the Safe System Approach (SSA) in pursuit of that goal.
+The SSA recognizes that people will make mistakes and that humans have limited ability to tolerate crash impacts.
+Our transportation system and policies should be designed to ensure those mistakes do not lead to serious injuries or fatalities.
+The SSA delves into a sense of shared responsibility, redundancy in the system, and a proactive approach.
 While the SSA is a relatively new concept in the United States, the safety strategy has been implemented in other countries since the 1990's.
-The SSA aims to promote a culture of safety with the expectation that all users of the roadway system, regardless of mode, will be protected and that responsibility is shared with those who plan, build, maintain, and use the transportation system.
+The SSA aims to promote a culture of safety with the expectation that all users of the roadway system, regardless of mode, will be protected from dying or being seriously injured and that responsibility is shared with those who plan, build, maintain, and use the transportation system.
 This includes planners and engineers, as well as elected officials who oversee policy decisions that influence road safety.